olegskl/arrayresui/README.md

 ## Contributing

-When possible we follow the [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
+When possible we follow the [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/) with `master` branch reserved for releases and `develop` branch for development.

+Never commit to `master` branch.
+Instead, create pull requests to `develop` branch.

  1. Clone the project and checkout the `develop` branch.